MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cross-cloud-meetings.md

 # Meet with people in other Microsoft 365 clouds

-There are three options for users to join meetings between your organization and an organization in a different [Microsoft 365 cloud](/azure/active-directory/external-identities/cross-cloud-settings):
+There are three options for users to join meetings between your organization and an organization in a different type of tenant (such as commercial and GCC):

 - Authenticated access using a cross-cloud meeting connection
 - [Authenticated access using a guest account](/microsoft-365/solutions/collaborate-guests-cross-cloud)